 Top 10 Things to Do in Vietnam

-The Cu Chi tunnels represent the sheer grit and ‘can-do’ attitude of the Vietnamese while a visit to the War Remnants Museum brings home the horrible reality of war.
-On the more positive side, the marvelous Hue Monuments, along with the My Son Sanctuary will awaken your spiritual side.
-Explore the best of Vietnam.
+Attractions in Vietnam are plentiful, ranging from stunning natural landscapes, untouched islets and quaint villages to war museums, colonial structures, and ancient citadels.
+The Cu Chi tunnels, located outside Ho Chi Minh City, represent the sheer grit and ‘can-do’ attitude of the Vietnamese while a visit to the War Remnants Museum brings home the horrible reality of war.
+On the more positive side, the marvellous Hue Monuments, along with the My Son Sanctuary will awaken your spiritual side.

 1Ha Long Bay Ha Long Bay0

 Ha Long Bay, in northern Vietnam, is dotted with 1,600 limestone islands and islets and covers an area of over 1,500sqkm.
 Declared a UNESCO World Heritage Site in 1994, for many visitors, this surrealistic place is like something right out of a movie.
 Approximately a four-hour drive from downtown Hanoi, the area is also home to different kinds of limestone caves such as phreatic caves, karstic foot caves and marine notch caves.
 Activities include exploring the many cave formations, kayaking around rocky outcrops and watching the wildlife.
 Read More...

 - Location: Gulf of Tonkin, Quang Ninh Province